Ancient Greek City-States

 Athens, Sparta, Corinth, Thebes, and Delphi

-What is an Ancient Greek city-states called?
+What is an Ancient Greek city-state called?

 Which Ancient Greek city-states invented democracy?